Double tasks in IELTS academic writing task 1.

 In IELTS academic writing task 1 you could get a double or multiple task, such as a table and a bar graph, a pie chart and a table, or a line graph and a table.

-In this post, I will look at a Pie chart and a table from the recent Cambridge IELTS 15 book.
-In fact, double tasks like this are quite straightforward.
+I will look at a Pie chart and a table from the recent Cambridge IELTS 15 book in this post.
+Double tasks like this are quite straightforward.
 Just write about the pie chart in main body one and the table in main body two and make comparisons if possible.
 See the model answer below and analysis.

 Source: Cambridge IELTS academic 15, page 93